ceccy-ope/recipe-finder/README.md

  On inputing your ingredients, various dishes you can create with the ingredient are displayed.

  You then click on get recipe to get the ingredient and preparation details of the particular dish.

+ You can as well view the preparation videos of the dishes.

  I used themealdb API for the recipes.